vagrod/dbase/README.md

 Of course, universal scripts are only an option -- you can use scripts that are native to your database as well, or you can mix them.

 Refer to [wiki](https://github.com/vagrod/dbase/wiki) for more info.

+VSCode and Sunlime Text syntax highlighters are available (in the `misc` folder)